Written by Mal Webb

 Could it ever be?

-I like noise, don't you know
+Well, I like noise, don't you know

-Complex sounds are the way to go
+That complex sounds are the way to go

-Bring the noise if you please
+Bring the noise, if you please

 Make mine multiple frequencies